chaine-io/reservoir/README.md

 # Reservoir
 #### A [HackMoney 2022](https://hack.ethglobal.com/hackmoney2022/) Project
+For full context please [read the user story](https://hackmd.io/@kitblake/BkkYw1bwc) that explains the use case.

 ## Streaming Money Reservoirs – Technical Description

-The primary component is a smart contract called a Reservoir.
+The primary component is a Dapp called a Reservoir.
 It acts as a DeFi Vault and manages supply to DeFi protocols.
 It also allows [Superfluid](https://superfluid.finance/) money streams to flow in or out.
 A Reservoir is locked and only accessible via its creator wallet.

 - A Reservoir is created by deploying the contract from a template.
 - The wallet that creates the Reservoir can access the contract via a frontend.